adriweb/nRemote/README.md

 nRemote v1.7 (Sept 5th, 2012)

 Authors : Adriweb, Levak

 http://tiplanet.org

-I - About
-II - How to install
-III - How to use
-IV - Known bugs
-V - Changelog
-VI - License

 #I - About :
 -----------
 nRemote is a Java program designed to remote control one or multiple TI-Nspire handhelds when connected to your PC or Mac, whether directly via USB, or via the Navigator Wireless system. nRemote also features sequence recording and playing in order to easily execute a set of key presses. nRemote can be used for educational purpose in order to synchronise every student's handheld state or by showing a demonstration for a program...